25 June 2018

 Exploration is not just about banking the world’s seeds.

-Our Tree Gang are in the British Virgin Islands carrying out post-hurricane remedial work on the country’s trees.
+Our Tree Gang visited the British Virgin Islands to carry out post-hurricane remedial work on the country’s trees.

 In Colombia, a huge partnership between Colsciencias and Kew resulted in a ground-breaking research trip to Boyacá, a region previously unexplored due to local tensions.

 We have scientists studying edible orchids in Zambia, and medicinal plants in Kyrgyzstan.